-, considered a master treatise on yoga practice and the innovator of the use of props, commonly used in many yoga studios around the world today.
+, considered a master treatise on yoga practice, and the innovator of the use of props commonly used in many yoga studios around the world today.
 Longer holdings and study of the asana (poses) cultivate the structure for the breath and take the student deeper inward.
-The Iyengar method of yoga is known for detail, alignment and sequencing, which ultimately work on the consciousness, moving the student towards dhrana, dhyana and samadhi, embracing all eight limbs of yoga.
+The Iyengar yoga method is known for detail, alignment, and sequencing, which ultimately work on the consciousness, moving the student towards dhrana, dhyana and samadhi, embracing all eight limbs of yoga.

-I have been practicing and studying yoga in the Iyengar method since 1982.
-Recommending yoga asana and breathing techniques, yoga classes and teachers, to my massage clients led me to pursue my own studies in yoga further and inspired me to teach.
-In 1999 I entered a three year Iyengar method teacher training program and certified as an Iyengar yoga teacher.
-I travel to India annually to study directly with the Iyengars at RIMYI (Ramamani Iyengar Memorial Yoga Institute) in Pune.
-Since 2002 I have been very fortunate to study with Mr. Iyengar, his daughter Geeta and son Prashant on many occasions, having traveled many times to the Iyengar Institute in Pune as well as seeing Geeta abroad.
+As a student of Iyengar Yoga since the early 1980s, recommending yoga asana and breathing techniques and yoga classes and teachers to my massage clients led me to further my studies in yoga and inspired me to teach.
+In 1999 I entered a three-year Iyengar method teacher training program and was certified as an Iyengar yoga teacher.
+I traveled to India semi-annually to study directly with the Iyengars at Ramamani Iyengar Memorial Yoga Institute (RIMYI) in Pune between 2002 and 2019.
+While in Pune, I was very fortunate to study with Mr. Iyengar, his daughter Geeta, and his son Prashant, while also seeing Geeta abroad.
+In 2014 I began making annual trips to Goa to study with Fr Joe Pereira.
 I have been fortunate and grateful to receive direct teaching from each of them.

 With Fr.
-Joe Pereira in Goa
+Joe Pereira in Goa, 2017

 Kripa Iyengar Yoga is a therapeutic branch of Iyengar yoga developed by Fr.
 Joe Pereira with Mr. Iyengar’s blessing.
-Kripa Iyengar yoga is a heart centered practice to provide support to those in addiction recovery.
-Focusing on breath, meditation and is a parasympathetically directed practice to boost the immune system and decrease pain and suffering.
+Kripa Iyengar yoga is a heart-centred practice that supports those in addiction recovery.
+Focusing on breath and meditation is a parasympathetically directed practice to boost the immune system and decrease pain and suffering.

-In keeping with tradition I wish to express my gratitude to my many great teachers, most notably Guruji, Mr. BKS Iyengar, and his daughter and son Geeta and Prashant Iyengar.
+In keeping with tradition, I wish to express my gratitude to my many great teachers, most notably Guruji, Mr. BKS Iyengar, and his daughter and son Geeta and Prashant Iyengar.
 Their sincere commitment and burning zeal for yoga is a gift of light.